 Moana is a Polynesian teen adventurer, who sets out to sea in a bid to save her people and prove that she’s a master seafarer like her ancestors.
 Along the way she tracks down and teams up with barrel chested, shape shifting demigod Maui, who’s unique skills and outlook come in handy as she takes on the biggest challenge of her life.

 With the monster realm of Lalotai to face off against and the fearsome coconut-wearing Kakamora pirates on their tails, it’s not going to be a breeze, even with a half god warrior on her side.
 Luckily, she also has a magical connection with the sea, which acts a lot like her pet, but with a whole lot more drool, so maybe there’s at least some hope for them.

 Newcomer, Auli’i Cravalho stars as Moana, joining Dwayne “The Rock” Johnson (San Andreas), who plays Maui.
-The cast also includes Jemaine Clement (The BFG) as giant gold-obsessed crab Tomatoa, along with Temuera Morrison (he played Jango Fett in Star Wars) as Moana’s dad Chief Tui, Nicole Scherzinger as her mum Sina and Rachel House (Whale Rider) as her Gramma Tala.
+The cast also includes Jemaine Clement (The BFG) as giant gold-obsessed crab Tomatoa, along with Temuera Morrison (he played Jango Fett in Star Wars and will be in the upcoming Aquaman movie) as Moana’s dad Chief Tui, Nicole Scherzinger as her mum Sina and Rachel House (Whale Rider) as her Gramma Tala.
 Disney favourite Alan Tudyk (Wreck-It Ralph, Frozen, Big Hero 6, and Zootropolis) rounds off the cast as stowaway chicken, Heihei.

 Moana has been given an age rating of PG in the UK by the BBFC, with just a little mild threat and Dwayne Johnson’s acting to worry about.